 For example, captions help sighted people understand images or watch a video in a loud environment.
 Alt text lets blind users know what pictures are on your site, and it optimizes SEO.
 Using high-contrast colors for foregrounds and backgrounds benefits users with visual impairments and also assists others without them needing to squint or experience eye fatigue.
 Voice recognition allows you to send a quick text while on the road.

 Dark mode on your phone?
-Accessibility tool.
+Accfessibility tool.

 Audiobooks?
 You guessed it, accessibility.